- Laser skin resurfacing uses powerful light to remove scar tissue and encourage new skin growth.

 Ablative treatments

-Since ablative lasers are more invasive than other laser treatments, they have a longer recovery time.
+Since ablative lasers function by removing surface skin, they are more invasive than other forms of treatment and require longer recovery periods.

 Candidates